bbc/genie/docs/development/shop-component/adding-shop.md

 -   `screen` is the scene you're in (so you would pass `this` if you're calling from inside a class),
 -   `"shop"` is the name you configured for the Shop in main.js, as a string.

-You no longer need a `back` route for the Shop in main.js.
+You do not need a `back` route for the Shop in main.js.
 The back button will return the user to whichever scene called `shopOverlay`.

 This can all be done in a routing function in main.js, like this: